 The breach was discovered on Oct.
 24, 2025, prompting VITAS to secure its systems and launch an internal investigation with the help of outside cybersecurity experts.
-According to the disclosure filed with the California Attorney General’s office, the attackers were able to access and download a range of personal and health information.
+According to the notice, the attackers were able to access and download a range of personal and health information.

 The exposed data varies by individual but may include names, email addresses, Social Security numbers, passport IDs, bank account numbers, debit card numbers, driver’s license numbers, medical IDs, phone numbers, medical record numbers, Medicare Beneficiary Identifier ID numbers, health savings account information, International Classification of Disease (ICD) codes, and National Provider Identifier numbers.